In Senate rematch, Democrats hope for an Espy upset but remain realistic about Mississippi politics

 Eric Harper, a former Republican from Jackson who no longer identifies with a party but is voting for Espy, said he “wasn’t surprised” when Hyde-Smith made those remarks.

 “For me personally, I haven’t received a lot of racial tension, profiling and things, until Trump got in office,” he said.
-“It seems like people had put those things in the closet but now, it seems like they’ve raised the dead up and they’re doing it again.”
+“It seems like people had put those things in the closet, but now it seems like they’ve raised the dead up and they’re doing it again.”

 Harper noted he had repeatedly voted for Cochran, a soft-spoken Republican who focused on steering projects to his state as a member of the Appropriations Committee.